A scalable system to measure contrail formation on a per-flight basis: Results and Discussion

-Further improvements to the ADM system described here are possible.
-Improvements to contrail detection are discussed in Ng et al.~\cite{Ng2023}.
-The flight matching procedure can also be improved, especially in high flight density areas.
-A more detailed treatment of the case where multiple flights match the same contrail is desirable but difficult.
-An improved ground-truth flight-matching dataset would enable future progress.
 Additional data inputs to flight matching algorithms could improve their accuracy: e.g., contrail altitude estimates could be compared to flight altitudes.
 Cloud top height can be extracted from geostationary images \cite{strandgren2017cips}, but such models suffer from poor performance for thin clouds \cite{strandgren2017eval} so the models should be validated against contrails specifically to determine whether they are appropriate for this use case.
 Dealing with non-linear contrails and flight trajectories is another area for further improvement.
 This work's flight matching algorithm also treats each detected contrail independently, but contrails appearing near each other in consecutive frames are likely the same contrail, and could be required to match the same flight segment, as done recently in Chevallier et al.\cite{Chevallier2023}.
 A dataset of tracked contrails, such as created on a small scale in Vazquez-Navarro et al.\cite{vazqueznavarro2010}, could lead to further improvement.

+Our work found similar performance between reanalysis and same-day weather forecasts.
+Same-day weather forecasts are likely sufficient for dispatcher-, pilot- or air traffic control-led contrail avoidance, but if longer lead times are required for flight planning purposes performance may decrease.
+The methods used in this work could be used to quantify the size of that decrease.

 This work provides an empirical method to assess whether a flight made a persistent contrail, but not all persistent contrails produce the same amount of warming.
 A useful extension of this work would be to observe the radiative forcing of each contrail and compare that to predictions.